furadnik/planner/README.md

 1. Install Python (tested on Python 3.10),
 2. Clone the repo,
-3. Install (ideally in a virtualenv) the requirements (in the repo root folder run `python -m pip install -r requirements.txt`)
+3. Install (ideally in a virtualenv) the requirements (in the repo root folder run `python -m pip install -r requirements.txt --upgrade`)
-4. Setup the database using `python -m manage.py makemigrations` and `python -m manage.py migrate`
+4. Setup the database using `python manage.py makemigrations` and `python manage.py migrate`
-4. run the server using `python -m manage.py runserver`
+4. run the server using `python manage.py runserver`

 Now, the server is running on your [local port 8000](http://localhost:8000/), enjoy!